HesselM/rpicross_notes/02-network.md

     ```

 1. Mount SDCard

     ```
-    XCS~$ mkdir -p /home/pi/rpi/mnt
-    XCS~$ sudo mount /dev/sdb2 /home/pi/rpi/mnt
+    XCS~$ sudo mount /dev/sdb2 $XC_RPI_MNT
     ```

-1. If required, configure the ipaddress handling on the RPi.
-For example, you can use a static ipaddress (e.g. `192.168.1.100`) as an fallback, when DHCP fails:
+1. If required, configure the ip-address handling on the RPi.
+For example, you can use a static ip-address (e.g. `192.168.1.100`) as a fallback when DHCP fails:

     ```
-    XCS~$ sudo nano /home/pi/rpi/mnt/etc/dhcpcd.conf
+    XCS~$ sudo nano $XC_RPI_MNT/etc/dhcpcd.conf
     ```

-    Edit and add the following lines to `dhcpcd.conf` as required for your setup:
+    Edit following lines as required for your setup and add these to the bottom of `dhcpcd.conf`:

     ```
     profile static_ip
     static ip_address=192.168.1.100/24